olcf/olcf-user-docs/systems/riker_user_guide.rst

 Sharing Batch (CPU) nodes
 -------------------------

-Each Batch node has 128 Cores that can be allocated on a 1-Core basis and come with an equal share of memory (~17GB per core).
+Each Batch node has 128 Cores that can be allocated on a single-core basis and come with an equal share of memory (~17GB per core).

 Users can allocate using ``-c`` for cores or ``--mem`` for memory.
 Your request will round accordingly.